jinshin1013/rnn-boilerplate/README.md

-This repo is a react-native boilerplate project integrated with react-native-navigation
+This repo is a react-native boilerplate project integrated with react-native-navigation.
+It's a minimal setup to get you started with the latest react native and react native navigation.
+I have added Mobx into this project, but it should be straightforward enough to replace to Redux or any other packages.

 ### Current Dependencies
 ```js